 Outlook

 We will soon be presenting solutions for switching ARC and eARC between 2 devices.
 The AX420 will make it possible, for example, for a TV and a video projector with ARC/eARC to share a soundbar.
-This device therefore switches the input of the soundbar between 2 displays with ARC/eARC.
+This switch therefore switches the input of the soundbar between 2 displays with ARC/eARC.
+No video signal is passed through, so it only makes sense to use it on a soundbar, not on an AV receiver.
+The AX420 will be delivered at the end of 2024.

-The AX421, on the other hand, is a solution for operating 2 ARC/eARC sound systems on one television.
+The AX421, on the other hand, is a solution for operating 2 ARC/eARC sound systems on one TV.
 For example, you can switch between soundbar and AV receiver, or between soundbar and ARC headphone station.
-However, simultaneous audio output is not possible (and would not be synchronised).
-We expect both switches in summer 2024.
+However, simultaneous audio output is not possible (and would not be in sync).
+The AX421 will be available from the beginning of 2025.